Updated on: Jun 11th, 2024

 |

-The Double Tax Avoidance Agreement (DTAA) is a treaty that is signed by two countries.
-The agreement is signed to make a country an attractive destination as well as to enable NRIs to take relief from having to pay taxes multiple times.
+The Double Tax Avoidance Agreement (DTAA) is a treaty signed by two countries.
+It is signed to make a country an attractive destination and to enable NRIs to avoid having to pay taxes multiple times.

 DTAA does not mean that the NRI can completely avoid taxes, but it means that the NRI can avoid paying higher taxes in both countries.
 DTAA allows an NRI to cut down on their tax implications on the income earned in India.
 DTAA also reduces the instances of tax evasion.